CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

  * information about access (download link or access information and rights statements)
  * information about lifecycle events and related entities (provenance)
  * technical information like checksum, size, file format, media type

-!!! note "Note"

-    You can use [Qvain - Research Dataset Metadata Tool](https://www.fairdata.fi/en/qvain/), to create core metadata for your dataset.

-    It will be published in [Etsin - Research Data Finder](https://www.fairdata.fi/en/services/etsin/).

-**2) detailed descriptive metadata** *or data level metadata* (variable configurations, work-flows, processing code etc. - for enabling assessment and reuse).
+**2) data documentation (also called *detailed descriptive metadata* or data-level metadata)** (variable configurations, work-flows, processing code etc. - for enabling assessment and reuse).
 More about detailed descriptive metadata in [Data documentation](#data-documentation-also-called-detailed-descriptive-metadata-or-data-level-metadata).

-***Core metadata* includes**

  ***Administrative metadata***